 Parks and Recreation

 For a relatively small city, Leon Valley has plenty of opportunities to get out and enjoy life!
 Raymond Rimkus Park (est. 1978), located on Poss Road between Bandera and Evers, is 23 acres of fun, with athletic fields, playgrounds, and party pavilions which can be rented.
 There are 24 small picnic areas with small barbecue pits, which are available on a first-come-first-serve basis at no charge.
 The two playgrounds are ADA accessible, and there are tennis and basketball courts.
 The tennis court and one of the basketball courts were resurfaced in the summer of 2014.
-The remaining basketball court will be demolished and then rebuilt to NBA standards in the fall of 2015.
+The remaining basketball court will be demolished and then rebuilt to NBA standards in the winter of 2017/2018.
 In addition to these features, there is a jogging path, a quiet walking area, restrooms, water fountains for both people and their pets, and a Community Garden.
 The park fields are irrigated with recycled water from the San Antonio Water System.

 Adjacent to Raymond Rimkus Park is the Huebner-Onion Natural Area Park, a 36 acre beautifully wooded site with an awesome nature trail.
 The trail parallels Huebner Creek and hikers will see deer, native birds, the Huebner-Onion Historical Home and an old gravesite.
 Legend has it that old Mr. Huebner is buried at that spot!
 Both of these parks are open from dawn to dusk daily.

 Privately owned, but near the park off Poss Road, is the Northwest Little League softball playing field.
 This is a great chance for your youngster to get in a little team sport softball action.
 Right behind the Dairy Queen, again on Poss Road, is a skate rink to satisfy the hidden roller derby enthusiast in you!